accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 While each model is *common* in that it is constituted by stacked RBM, its approximation methods and activation functions are *variable* depending on the problem settings.
 Considering the *commonality*, it is useful to design based on `Builder Pattern`, which separates the construction of RBM object from its representation so that the same construction process can create different representations such as DBM, RTRBM, RNN-RBM, and Shape-BM.
 On the other hand, to deal with the *variability*, `Strategy Pattern`, which provides a way to define a family of algorithms such as approximation methods and activation functions, is useful design method, which is encapsulate each one as an object, and make them interchangeable from the point of view of functionally equivalent.

-### Encoder/Decoder based on LSTM as functionally equivalent.
+### Functionally equivalent: Encoder/Decoder based on LSTM.

 The methodology of *equivalent-functionalism* enables us to introduce more functional equivalents and compare problem solutions structured with different algorithms and models in common problem setting.
 For example, in dimension reduction problem, the function of **Encoder/Decoder schema** is equivalent to **DBM** as a **Stacked Auto-Encoder**.